Pacific Ledger

 Excellent diversification

-Best for: Passive investors who prioritize lowest cost and broad coverage.
+Best for: Passive investors who prioritize the lowest possible cost.

 Issuer: BlackRock / iShares